-Disclaimer: I am not a financial adviser and can’t guarantee what I’ve done, or my suggestions will work for you.
-The point of this post is to encourage you to learn more about money and finances so that you have cash when your cat needs care.
+I’m not a financial adviser and can’t promise what I’ve done or my suggestions will work for you.
+My goal is to encourage you to learn more about money and finances to have cash when your cat needs care.

-I have two suggestions.
-Doing one will help, doing both will increase the chances that you will have the money to cover your cat’s expenses.
+I have two suggestions that may help you, besides the obvious of finding a hiring paying job and saving more money.
+Doing one will help; doing both will increase the chances that you will have the money to cover your cat’s expenses.

-- Start a side hustle.
-My side hustle is blogging; however, blogging isn't a quick way to make extra money.
-There are many choices for side hustles that do not cost much to get started.
+There are many choices for side hustles that only cost a little to get started.
 I recommend listening to the Side Hustle School Podcast for inspiration.
 It’s free!
 It’s a short daily podcast with the story of someone’s side hustle making at least $500 a month.
-If you prefer reading, the 100 Side Hustles book is excellent too!
+If you prefer reading, the 100 Side Hustles book is excellent, too!

-- Dave Ramsey – have a budget and do the debt snowball and spend less than you make
+- Dave Ramsey – have a budget, do the debt snowball, and spend less than you make

 - Ramit Sethi from I Will Teach You to Be Rich – make more so you can spend more.
 I learned about automating savings from his book (the book is targeted toward young adults, but I still found it helpful

-You can do some research to see what will work for you and whose advice you connect with.
+You can research to see what will work for you and whose advice you connect with.
 Read books to get different perspectives.

 What can you do right now to get the money to get your cat the care it needs?

 - Ask your friends and family for help.
-You may have a cat lady or guy in your life that will help you out, especially if the support isn’t a repeated pattern.
+You may have a cat lady or guy who will help you out, especially if the support isn’t a repeated pattern.

 - Sell something quickly.
 It’s unlikely that you are a minimalist with only a cat and only a few household items (if you are, you probably have $100 for the vet and treatment).
 Many people buy stuff and resell it at higher prices for their side hustle.

 - Vet payment plan.
 Some vets do not do payment plans.
-I suspect this is due to people getting help for their pet and then not making payments.
+I suspect this is due to people getting help for their pets and not making payments.
 This may be dependent on your relationship with your vet.